More Data Can Expand the Generalization Gap Between Adversarially Robust and Standard Models: Regression

 \end{obs}

-\cref{ob:regression-gn} shows that the generalization gap not only depends on the difference vectors $ (\wrob_n-w^*) $ and $ (\wstd_n-w^*) $ but also the matrix $ \bE_{x\sim P_X}[xx^\top] $.
-This matrix weights each dimension of the difference vectors and thereby influences the generalization gap.
+\cref{ob:regression-gn} shows that the cross generalization gap not only depends on the difference vectors $ (\wrob_n-w^*) $ and $ (\wstd_n-w^*) $ but also the matrix $ \bE_{x\sim P_X}[xx^\top] $.
+This matrix weights each dimension of the difference vectors and thereby influences the cross generalization gap.

 To avoid the complication incurred by the different weightings of the matrix $ \bE_{x\sim P_X}[xx^\top] $ across the dimensions, we investigate two one-dimensional linear regression problems ($ d=1 $) with the data input $ x $ sampled from a standard normal distribution and a shifted Poisson distribution, respectively.
 To be specific, in the first study, we consider $ x $ sampled from the standard normal distribution $ \cN(0,1) $.
 In the second study, the data input $ x $ is drawn from $ \pois(5) + 1 $ (in order to avoid $ x = 0 $); in other words, $x-1$ obeys the $\pois(5)$ distribution.
 In both studies, we set the true model $ w^* = 1 $ and the noise obeys $ \delta\sim \cN(0,1) $ (\ie, $ \sigma^2=1 $).
-In light of \cref{ob:regression-gn}, we obtain that if the linear regression problem is one-dimensional, the generalization gap equals
+In light of \cref{ob:regression-gn}, we obtain that if the linear regression problem is one-dimensional, the cross generalization gap equals